ECSE321-Winter2017-McGill/Group11/TAMASphp/ReadMe.txt

 Note about using the web app:
-- If accessing it directly, always start at Index.php
+- If accessing it directly, always start at Index.php, otherwise the dummy variables will not set correctly.
-- The logout page redirects you to the login page after 3 seconds
+- The logout page redirects you to the login page after 3 seconds.
-- All functionalities concerning instructors are implemeneted: post job, TA/Grader review, modify job allocation
+- All functionalities concerning instructors are implemented: post job, TA/Grader review, modify job allocation.
-- Greyed out tabs/thumbnails/pages represent extra features that are still work-in-progress (e.g. profile)
+- Greyed out tabs/thumbnails/pages represent extra features that are still work-in-progress (e.g. profile).
+- Login page provides the premade teacher dummy that can be used for manual testing
+- No teacher registration has been provided as no further functionality can be performed on it afterwards.
+However, the controller fully implements that as reflected by our PHPunits.